Christopher Morel Player Props: Cubs vs. Guardians

 Guardians Pitching Rankings

-- The Guardians allow the third-fewest home runs in baseball (80 total, one per game).
+- The Guardians surrender the second-fewest home runs in baseball (80 total, one per game).

-- Bibee (4-2) gets the starting nod for the Guardians in his 12th start of the season.
-He has a 3.79 ERA in 59 1/3 innings pitched, with 58 strikeouts.
+- Civale (2-2) takes the mound for the Guardians in his eighth start of the season.
+He has a 3.18 ERA in 39 2/3 innings pitched, with 33 strikeouts.

-- In his most recent appearance on Saturday against the Milwaukee Brewers, the righty went six innings, giving up one earned run while surrendering three hits.
+- The righty last pitched on Sunday against the Milwaukee Brewers, when he tossed six innings, allowing four earned runs while giving up six hits.

-- The 24-year-old has a 3.79 ERA and 8.8 strikeouts per nine innings across 11 games this season, while allowing a batting average of .247 to opposing hitters.
+- The 28-year-old has a 3.18 ERA and 7.5 strikeouts per nine innings in seven games this season, while allowing a batting average of .235 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.